Aston All Saints - A Rich History

 Good Sir John Darcy and his first three wives

 The last Lords of the Manor were the Verelsts.
 Harry Verelst succeeded Clive of India as Governor of Bengal, and when he retired he first rented and then bought the Manor in 1770.
 Only a year later- on Christmas Day 1771 – the old Aston Hall burned down.
-One stained glass window was salvaged, and installed in the church in the Lady Chapel.
+The East stained glass window was salvaged, and installed in the church in the Lady Chapel.
 It depicts the Arms of the Darcy family (and families related by marriage).
 There are brass plaques in memory of later members of the Verelst family on the screen in the tower.
 In 1928 the Manorial Estate was divided up and sold off – the Aston Hall being converted to a women’s mental hospital.
 It is now the Aston Hall Hotel.

 The centre stained glass window of the Lady Chapel